francis-pouatcha/multi-party-computing/mpc/dkg-tss.md

 # Shamir Secret Sharing Scheme (SSSS)
 SSSS allows the split of a single secret among $n$ parties, such that no party alone is in possession of the whole secret.
 It allows the definition of a threshold $t \lt n$ such that $t + 1$ parties are required to make use of the whole secret.
 The secret data held by a party is called a __share__.

-If a secret, e.g.: private key, is made out of $n$ _distincts_ shares distributed among those parties, then $t + 1$ shareholders can collaborate to apply that secret to a distributed computation.
+If a secret, e.g.: private key, is made out of $n$ _distinct_ shares distributed among those parties, then $t + 1$ shareholders can collaborate to apply that secret to a distributed computation.

 ## Math
 Assume we can use a secret polynomial $y=-2x+4$ to hide the secret.
 The secret will be the value of the secret polynomial at a defined point, e.g.: $x_p=0$, and each share will be a random, distinct point on the secret polynomial.
 Distinct means $\forall_{i,j, i \ne j}, x_i \ne x_j \land x_i \ne x_p$.